-Bill Stevens has recently retired after 25 years of service in the New York City Department of Education as the Assistant Principal - Administration, Supervisor of Performing Arts, Film and Fine Art and the Director of Jazz Studies at the Frank Sinatra School of the Arts in Astoria, Queens.
+Bill Stevens has recently retired as of February 1, 2016 after 25 years of service in the New York City Department of Education as the Assistant Principal - Administration, Supervisor of Performing Arts, Film and Fine Art and the Director of Jazz Studies at the Frank Sinatra School of the Arts in Astoria, Queens.

-Beginning in September 2016, Bill will be directing and coordinating student Jazz programs with the Brooklyn Conservatory of Music, the Lucy Moses School and the New York Jazz Workshop.
+Bill has directed and coordinated student Jazz programs with the Brooklyn Conservatory of Music, the Lucy Moses School and the New York Jazz Workshop.

 TEACHING MISSION STATEMENT:

-As a doctor diagnoses each patient, my mission as a teacher is to seek each individual student looking to expand their musical knowledge through the long term qualities of mastery of their instrument through deep practice to develop the musical concepts of style, taste, communication, chord/scale theory including the study of chord progressions and rhythm.
+As a doctor diagnoses each patient, my mission as a teacher is to seek each individual students needs looking to expand their musical knowledge through the long term qualities of mastery of their instrument through deep practice and listening, to develop the musical concepts of style, taste, communication, chord/scale theory and rhythm.

 An explanation of each quality: